sarahciston/codingcare/posts/guide.md

 We don’t assume we *should* code something just because we can.

-Through conversations about what we’re making and imagining, I try to model an artistic research practice that integrates the critical and creative, prioritizing dialectical exchange over prescriptive lecture, comfort with uncertainty and multiple approaches.
+Through conversations about what we’re making and imagining, I try to model an artistic research practice that integrates the critical and creative, prioritizing dialogue exchange over prescriptive lecture, comfort with uncertainty and multiple approaches.

 Very quickly the personal becomes political and our work easily extends beyond ourselves, to engage algorithmic bias and other issues in computation that affect bodies in relationship to technology unequally.